Why Life Originated (And Why it Continues)

 And why is that?

+What are you talking about?
 Now you're being argumentative.
 See below.

 It's called multiple carrier access collision.
 Two computers on the same network can't talk at the same time because it's a broadcast technology.
 Two computers talking at the same time generates noise, making all of the transferred data unreadable.
 Only one computer at a time can talk on a network segment.